rubengamboa/4820-slides/ch00-introduction.Rmd

 > * Those topics are covered in the second course (next semester???) of this two-course sequence

 > * Finally, you will **not** learn about data mining or data warehousing
-	  * Data mining is partially covered in Van Baalen's AI class
+	  * Data mining is covered in Craig Douglas's Data Mining course
 	  * Data warehousing is partially covered in the College of Business information management courses
-	  * We may do a little bit of data warehousing in Week 14
+	  * We may do a little bit of data warehousing in Week 14 (but probably not)

 ---